 Disclaimer; prior to the research of this article I had never actually knowingly stepped foot in Birkenhead except for perhaps a year four netball game (yet to be confirmed by my parents).
-But soon after making the long, arduous trip across the Harbour Bridge (8 minutes), I was happy I did.
+But soon after making the long, arduous trip across the Harbour Bridge (8 minutes) to Auckland's North Shore, I was happy I did.
 Update; I now wish to live there.

 From the minute I stepped wheel into this little neighbourhood, I knew this was going to be a suburb I could get behind.
+A roundabout links the three pillars of Birkenhead's foodie industry, where Mokoia Road, Birkenhead Avenue and Hinemoa Street form the trinity of all cuisines.
+New Zealand's diverse range of cultures is shown here perfectly, where you can find Dutch Delight's to exquisite dishes from South East Asia.
 Birkenhead is home to a lot of wonderful amenities and curiosities, all delivered into a character-filled waterfront package.
 Yup, there’s just a lot to love about quirky Birky.

 And only a stone's throw away is Northcote Point, boasting the cinema that 80% of Aucklander’s believe to be the best; Bridgeway (yet to be confirmed by anyone except me).